-Tire and loading information label (for US)
+Tire and loading information label (for US) (if so equipped)

-- Seating capacity: The maximum number of occupants that should be seated in the vehicle. - Vehicle load limit: See loading information in the Technical and consumer information section. - 3 Original tire size: The size of the tires originally installed on the vehicle at the factory. - Recommended cold tire inflation pressure: Inflate the tires to this pressure when the tires are cold.
+- Seating capacity: The maximum number of occupants that should be seated in the vehicle. - 2 Vehicle load limit: See loading information in the Technical and consumer information section. - 3 Original tire size: The size of the tires originally installed on the vehicle at the factory. - Recommended cold tire inflation pressure: Inflate the tires to this pressure when the tires are cold.
 Tires are considered COLD after the vehicle has been parked for 3 or more hours, or driven less than 1 mile (1.6 km) at moderate speeds.
-The recommended cold tire inflation is set by the manufacturer to provide the best tire wear and vehicle handling characteristics based on the vehicles GVWR. - 5 Tire size refer to "Tire labeling" later in this section. - 6 and 7 Spare tire size or compact spare tire size (if so equipped).
+The recommended cold tire inflation is set by the manufacturer to provide the best balance of tire wear and vehicle handling characteristics based on the vehicles GVWR. - (5) Tire size refer to "Tire labeling" later in this section. - (6) and 7 Spare tire size or compact spare tire size (if so equipped).